Vapor Compression Cycle Control for Automotive Air Conditioning Systems with a Linear Parameter Varying Approach: Introduction

 \section{Introduction}

 During the past decade, significant research emphasis has been given to the development of advanced technologies for the automotive industry.
-Interesting topics include advanced controller designs for improved handling and safety, route planning, road condition assessment and pothole detection, fuel efficiency analysis, and so on \cite{J2,J3,6214702,J8,C1,C7,1219456,C2}.
-Regarding the control problems, various controller designs for suspension systems have been reported \cite{C3,J7,7506101,C9,7533442}.
 However, the control of the automotive Air Conditioning (A/C) is still considered as an open problem and needs to be investigated.
 Reduction on energy consumption of AC systems can be realized through model-based optimization and control designs.
-In general, control design for A/C and refrigeration systems involves a formulation of output tracking on evaporator pressure and superheat temperature \cite{04_zhang2013, 04_zhang2014, 04_rasmussen2010}.
+In general, control design for A/C and refrigeration systems involves a formulation of output tracking on evaporator pressure and superheat temperature \cite{04_zhang2013, 04_rasmussen2010}.
 To enable a model-based control, dynamic A/C models are essential to accurately predict pressure and enthalpy changes in the evaporator and condenser.
 Recently, the Moving Boundary Method (MBM) has been a widely applied technique to model the pressure dynamics \cite{01_Asada1998, 02_He1997, 02_Li2010, 02_McKinley2006}.

 However, MBM-based models are typically in forms of high-order Nonlinear Differential and Algebraic Equations (NDAEs), which impedes system control design.
 To resolve this complication, lower-order linear models, obtained through system identification or model order reduction \cite{04_zhang20132, 02_Jensen2003,J6}, are frequently used.
 For instance, in \cite{04_shah2004}, a discrete-time state variable model for indirect adaptive control is recursively identified using a multi-input multi-output (MIMO) parameter estimation algorithm.
 A linear quadratic regulator (LQR) is then implemented for reference tracking and disturbance rejection.
-In \cite{04_leducq2006}, a simplified low-order model is used in the predictive part of an MPC algorithm minimizing a weighted sum of three quadratic partial criteria for a chiller, while the superheat value is controlled separately by a PID controller.
+In \cite{04_leducq2006}, a simplified low-order model is used in the predictive part of an MPC algorithm by minimizing the weighted sum of three quadratic partial criteria for a chiller, while the superheat value is controlled separately by a PID controller.
 Similarly, a low-order nonlinear evaporator model is developed for backstepping design of a nonlinear adaptive controller \cite{04_rasmussen2011}.